Sudhi Ranjan Das

 Sudhi Ranjan Das (1 October 1894 – 18 September 1977) was the 5th Chief Justice of India, serving from 1 February 1956 to 30 September 1959.
 Das also served as chairman of The Statesman.

 Background and education

 S.R.
-Das was born in Calcutta into the prominent Baidya Das family(originally Dasgupta) of Telirbagh.
+Das was born in Calcutta into the prominent Baidya Brahmin Das family (originally Dasgupta) of Telirbagh.
 He was born to Rakhal Chandra Das and Binodini Das.

 He attended Patha Bhavana, Santiniketan, where he was one of the first four pupils of Rabindranath Tagore.